xonixx/blog/goawk_cover.md

 This poses additional implementation challenge.
 So we need that separate runs of AWK program be able to append to a single coverage profile file.
 This implies that not only the internal format of this file needs to be "appendable", but also requires that the reporting facility that consumes the file "understands" this "appendability".

-~~Luckily, the approach we took already had - describe in chosen approach section + `-coverappend`~~

 ### How I thought to approach the issue

-Couple years ago I came across the article [Code Coverage for Solidity](https://blog.colony.io/code-coverage-for-solidity-eecfa88668c2/)~~, that explains how the author added code coverage support to Solidity programming language~~.
+Couple years ago I came across the article [Code Coverage for Solidity](https://blog.colony.io/code-coverage-for-solidity-eecfa88668c2/).
 The article was pretty insightful for me, as it gave enough of technical explanation and described typical challenges when implementing code coverage for particular programming language.

 The author based his implementation on [Instabul](https://istanbul.js.org/) coverage tool, initially targeted on JavaScript.
 But the author managed to generate the coverage profile for the other language (Solidity) in the format of the tool.
 Thus, he could reuse the reporting facility of Istanbul for free.

 My plan was to use the similar approach.
 But my research have shown that their [coverage profile file format](https://github.com/gotwarlost/istanbul/blob/master/coverage.json.md) was not append-friendly.

-The other direction of my thought was defined by the classical book [The AWK Programming Language](https://archive.org/download/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) by Alfred V. Aho, Brian W. Kernighan, Peter J. Weinberger (the A., W., K. of AWK).
-By the way it's absolute pleasure to read and, amazingly, totally relevant, despite been published in 1988. ~~It's because the AWK language almost didn't change since then.~~
+The other direction of my thought was defined by the classical book [The AWK Programming Language](https://archive.org/download/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) by Alfred V. Aho, Brian W. Kernighan, Peter J. Weinberger (the A., W., K. of AWK.
+By the way it's absolute pleasure to read and, amazingly, totally relevant, despite been published in 1988).

- ~~- The AWK Programming Language by A. W. K. pp. 167-169 - 7.2.
-Profiling~~

 On pages 167-169 of this book there is a chapter "7.2.
 Profiling".
 It describes a very simple approach how one can implement the profiling of a program by just two AWK scripts `makeprof` and `printprof` of around 5 lines each (sic!).